rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/l2_module_test_specification.md

 |Description| This function will toggle the current power state of the connected device.|
 |Test Group|02 (Module)|
 |Test Case ID|004|
-#TODO need to change the description and name in source side also.
-#TODO test procedure we don't have to keep the full function template.
-Just empty braces should be fine.
-Put inverted commas also.
-Fix the same in L1 also.
 #TODO in user interaction scenario, avoid sleep and use prompt. getch ("Connect and HDMI cable and press and enter here.")

 **Pre-Conditions :**